Analysis | How China’s Mystery Pneumonia Illness is Different From SARS

 1. What’s the worry?

 The outbreak in Wuhan, a city of 11 million, appears severe.
 Dozens of people have been hospitalized -- a handful in serious condition -- since the first patient developed symptoms Dec.
-12. On the other hand, at least six patients were discharged and only one fatality was reported.
+12. Two cases have been confirmed outside China, in Thailand and Japan; both involved travelers arriving from Wuhan.
+On the other hand, at least six patients in Wuhan were discharged and only one fatality was reported.
 The death occurred Jan.
 9 in a patient with serious underlying medical conditions.
 There haven’t been any cases of health-care workers becoming infected, which supports early findings that the disease probably isn’t being transmitted from person to person.
 That reduces the potential of it spawning an outbreak like SARS, which began in China and swept across the globe, infecting thousands of people.

 2. What are the symptoms?